 If you are convinced by the features of Monstera Dubia and plan to add one to your collection, then be ready to pay a pretty penny to buy this plant.
-This species is not very common in the world of houseplants, and hence, you will have to pay a good amount to get this one since the supply for this variant is less.
+Like monstera petola, this species is not very common in the world of houseplants, and hence, you will have to pay a good amount to get this one since the supply for this variant is less.

 It takes years for one plant to occur, and hence, it is not very common.
 You will find this variety only in the collection of true plant lovers since they have paid a good price for it.